Exit Poll: Labour predicted to win a landslide victory | ITV News

 The Conservatives have fallen back sharply in all areas and look likely to have recorded their lowest ever share of the vote in a General Election, stretching right back to the birth of modern elections in 1832.

+Deputy Labour leader Angela Rayner was forced to grab an umbrella while giving her response to the exit poll as rain started to pour in Manchester

+"It's incredible that so many people, it looks like, have given Labour that opportunity.
+And if we do have that opportunity with all of those fantastic candidates that we put forward...
+As Keir Starmer says, if Labour does win power tonight, it's about putting country first, party second, and we're all very clear about that."

-Former Conservative Chancellor of the Exchequer George Osborne congratulated "Prime Minister Starmer" shortly after the exit poll was released, described the predicted Labour victory as "an incredible win".
+Former Conservative Chancellor of the Exchequer George Osborne congratulated "Prime Minister Starmer" shortly after the exit poll was released, describing the predicted Labour victory as "an incredible win".

 "[Starmer] and Rachel Reeves did a brilliant job of reassuring the country that there was no risk [with] changing to Labour," Osborne said.